nazim806/landing-page/README.md

-**Landing page** for timer, weather app, news and social media links.
+**Landing page** is a personal page for timer,news, blogs,online resources for programming and social media links.

+Here I have list of sites that I frequently visit.

 Technology used: